MatthewKing/JsonFormatterPlus/readme.md

 ### License

-JsonFormatter is distributed under the MIT license.
+JsonFormatterPlus is distributed under the MIT license.